XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-ubuntu.md

           **Tip:** The default build includes debugging symbols, which can be useful for development but are inefficient in production.
 To build `rippled` for use on production servers, add the `-DCMAKE_BUILD_TYPE=Release` flag when running the `cmake` command.

-      2. Build the `rippled` binary executable.
+      2. Build the `rippled` executable.
 This may take about 30 minutes, depending on your hardware specs.

               cmake --build .